-Unfortunately there are times when children display inappropriate behavior.
-There will be "No Tolerance" for major infractions such as unprovoked violence toward children or staff, or evading supervision, in which case we will ask the parent(s) to pick up the child from the program immediately.
-For minor infractions, the following procedures take place.
+Our educators first attempt to prevent misbehavior by creating high-quality learning environment that encourage desirable behavior, creating empowering routines and activities that engage kids in appropriate self-guided behavior, and building caring and supportive relationships that promote prosocial behavior.
+Unfortunately, there are times when children display inappropriate behavior.
+There will be "No Tolerance" for major infractions such as unprovoked violence, threats of violence toward children or staff, or evading supervision, in which case we will ask the parent(s) to pick up the child from the program immediately.
+For other infractions, the following procedures take place.